Dave-Gilbert/rgen/README.md

 For quizzes, or assignments that are completely evaluated in MyCanvas it is possible to import grades for that assessment.
-MyCanvas will export the entire grade sheet for a course.
+MyCanvas will export the entire grade spreadsheet for a course in csv format.
 Rgen can construct an "imported" rubric that simply shows final score.
 Unfortunately MyCanvas will not export individual question scores.

 ![Data Import](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_8.png)